-Figure B21.2: Running costs of a non-commercial LDV, 2017 - Thailand and that of E20 26.22 Baht.
+Bangkok averaged 20.04 Baht/litre and that of E20 24.67 Baht.
 Adjusting for differences in mileage (which vary a lot depending on the vehicle and the conversion kit), the price of E85 in many cases is only slightly higher than that of Autogas.
-As the cost of installing an ethanol conversion kit to enable a gasoline car to run on all blends of ethanol and gasoline is even lower than that for Autogas (since there is no need to install a separate fuel tank), ethanol is now often preferred to Autogas where available, which explains the recent slump in Autogas sales.
+As the cost of installing an ethanol conversion kit to enable a gasoline car to run on all blends of ethanol and gasoline is even lower than that for Autogas (since there is no need to install a separate fuel tank) and there is no loss of space in the boot/trunk, ethanol is now often preferred to Autogas where available, which explains the recent slump in Autogas sales.